-- aC89 Rule C30 means that you would not be required to accept instructions to, for example, conduct litigation or attend a police station in circumstances where you do not normally undertake such work or, in the case of litigation, are not authorised to undertake such work. - gC90 In determining whether or not a fee is proper for the purposes of Rule C30.8, regard shall be had to the following: - .1 the complexity length and difficulty of the case; - .2 your ability, experience and seniority; and - the expenses which you will incur. .3 - gC91 Further, you may refuse to accept instructions on the basis that the fee is not proper if the instructions are on the basis that you will do the work under a conditional fee agreement or damages based agreement.
+- aC89 Rule rC30 means that you would not be required to accept instructions to, for example, conduct litigation or attend a police station in circumstances where you do not normally undertake such work or, in the case of litigation, are not authorised to undertake such work. - gC90 In determining whether or not a fee is proper for the purposes of Rule C30.8, regard shall be had to the following: - the complexity length and difficulty of the case; .1 - .2 your ability, experience and seniority; and - .3 the expenses which you will incur. - gC91 Further, you may refuse to accept instructions on the basis that the fee is not proper if the instructions are on the basis that you will do the work under a conditional fee agreement or damages based agreement. - gC91A Examples of when you might reasonably conclude (subject to the following paragraph) that a professional client represents an unacceptable credit risk for the purposes of Rule C30.7.b include: - Where they are included on the Bar Council's List of Defaulting Solicitors; .1 - .2 Where to your knowledge a barrister has obtained a judgment against a professional client, which remains unpaid; - .3 Where a firm or sole practitioner is subject to insolvency proceedings, an individual voluntary arrangement or partnership voluntary arrangement; or - Where there is evidence of other unsatisfied judgments that reasonably call into question the .4 professional client's ability to pay your fees.